bubble0601/identity/README.md

 ![](https://i.imgur.com/VyzaCY3.png)

+### Modification from The Original
+In addition to players, entities can also disguise as other mobs using `/identity equip` command.

 ### Getting Started

 To unlock an *Identity*, kill a nearby mob.
 You'll see a notification above your hotbar informing you of the unlock.
 You can then press the ` key to swap between identities.